How to Analyze Your Exoplanet Observations

 5. If you get a security warning about the software being from an unidentified, unsigned, or non-trusted developer, you can bypass it by

-• Windows: click "More info" and then the "Run away" box at the bottom of the window.
+• Windows: click "More info" and then the "Run anyway" box at the bottom of the window.

 • Macintosh: Please follow these instructions.